Study Results

 Dive into the extended narrative that explains the scientific background, objectives, and procedures in greater depth.

-Assessments of muscle mass, muscle strength, muscle function, and quality of life are conducted at key time points, including at diagnosis, three months, and six months into treatment.
-For patients undergoing chemotherapy, muscle strength- and function tests are - in addition to the planned assessments - also performed before each treatment cycle, but no later than six months after the diagnosis.
+Assessments of muscle mass, muscle strength, muscle function, and quality of life are conducted at key time points, including at diagnosis and after three months into treatment or until the first control scan.
 Physical tests are performed during routine hospital visits, requiring no additional appointments.
-Body composition analysis is performed using Computed Tomography scans obtained as part of standard care, without additional imaging procedures.
+Body composition analysis is performed using Bioelectrical impedance analysis and by Computed Tomography scans obtained as part of standard care, without additional imaging procedures.

 All participants receive standard lung cancer treatment, which may include surgery, chemotherapy, radiation therapy, immunotherapy, targeted therapy, or combinations thereof, based on disease type and stage.
 The study does not interfere with or modify standard care protocols.
 Participants unwilling or unable to fully participate may still contribute by completing a baseline questionnaire and consenting to the use of medical record data.